Home, Interrupted: A Locarno Critics Academy Correspondence

 The Streets I Walk (Fareyah Kaukab)

 At the height of summer, the streets of Locarno—a town of 16,000 residents—begin to stir with life.
 Since 2016, the region has experienced a steady exodus due to a lack of economic growth and job opportunities; many aged 20-39 have moved away, leaving behind an aging community and a school-going population.
 In their place, wealthy Swiss Germans have been drawn to the area, establishing secondary residences or opening restaurants and cafés—incidentally, this is the reason why many establishments serve mediocre coffee.
-Yet each year, the city’s spirit is rekindled as the August heatwave announces the arrival of the annual event, and Locarno is adorned in yellow and black leopard print.
+Yet each year, the city’s spirit is rekindled as the August heatwave announces the arrival of the annual event, and Locarno is adorned in yellow-and-black leopard print.
 The Locarno Film Festival, which just wrapped its 77th edition, beckons those who have left to return for summer jobs, joining residents, seasonal workers, and tourists as they cross paths with cinema enthusiasts, filmmakers, artists, and critics for ten days.

 In Locarno, it is easy to forget you are in Switzerland.
 Nestled by the lake and flanked by the Alps, this city is cut off from the Swiss plateau and the rest of the country.
 The cobbled streets exude Mediterranean charm, and the Italian language fills the air.
 Yet, there is a touch of masquerade here: the streets are lined with ornamental, exotic Chinese windmill palm trees—imported to Ticino in the 19th century, they are now classified as invasive and banned from further planting.
 However, when I watch Jonah Who Will Be 25 in the Year 2000 (1976) by Swiss French director Alain Tanner, recently restored in the festival’s Histoire(s) du Cinéma sidebar, I am instantly transported to the other end of the country: back to Geneva, the city where I grew up, and back in time to the aftermath of the events of May 1968, a sociocultural revolution that originated in neighboring France, where widespread strikes brought the country to a standstill.